 - links to a fake daily newsletter for COVID-19 updates

 - fake insurance schemes and trading advice

 - fake government emails offering tax refunds.

-Other types of abuse may escalate during this time.
-For example, those living with an abusive partner or family member may now face an escalation in abuse due to the added tensions and frustration caused by the whole family having to stay indoors.
+Other types of abuse have escalated during this time – domestic abuse being a prominent example.
+Some living with an abusive partner or family member have seen an escalation in abuse due to the added tensions and frustration caused by the whole family having to stay indoors.
 The tensions can be further increased where families are living in cramped, temporary accommodation.
 The abuser may experience additional anxiety about, for example, supplies of food, alcohol, medication and illicit drugs.
 The consequences of this could be escalated abuse of those around them.
 People who are experiencing abuse may be less likely to ask for help as they know that emergency services are stretched.
 Fewer visitors to the household may mean that evidence of physical abuse goes unnoticed.
 Domestic violence and abuse can include many of the other types of abuse listed.

-Over 700,000 people have responded to this call for help.
-While this is an amazing response, we cannot rule out the possibility of a few people who may see this as an opportunity to gain easy access to those who are vulnerable in order to exploit them.
+While there has been an amazing response to the call for helpful volunteers, we cannot rule out the possibility of a few people who may see this as an opportunity to gain easy access to those who are vulnerable in order to exploit them.

 We should all remain vigilant and provide advice to those who may be vulnerable to abuse on how to spot early signs.